markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 The rules for sublists follow from the general rules [above][List items].
-A sublist must be indented the same number of spaces a paragraph would need to be in order to be included in the list item.
+A sublist must be indented the same number of spaces of indentation a paragraph would need to be in order to be included in the list item.

 So, in this case we need two spaces indent: